marklai1998/express-response-middleware/README.md

-#### Remove `content-type` handler
+#### Remove `content-type` and 204 handler

-Remove auto `content-type`, you should set correct content type when returning different data
+- Removed auto `content-type` to `text/plain`, you should set correct content type when returning different data
+- Removed 204 handler with null return, you should set correct status when returning different data

 > Note.
-Express allow sending plain text with `.json` and content type will still be json, this change is to stick to vanilla behavior
+Express allow sending plain text and null with `.json` and content type will still be json + 200, this change is to stick to vanilla behavior

 Before
 ```ts